Development and characterization of MPGD-based transition radiation detectors: Acknowledgments

 \section{Acknowledgments}

 The authors thank the staff at the Fermilab Test Beam Facility, including Mandy Rominsky, Eugene Schmidt, Joe Pastika, and Todd Nebel for their support and expertise during the beam test campaign.
 We extend similar thanks to the staff at the CERN SPS H8 beamline, including Barbara Holzer and Martin Jaekel.
 We also thank Matt Posik and Bernd Surrow of Temple University for technical contributions to the FTBF campaign, and the ATLAS TRT group, including Semen Doronin, Anatoli Romaniouk, Konstanin Vorobev, and Konstantin Zhukov for their expertise and involvement during the CERN SPS campaign.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract DE-AC05-06OR23177.
 This work was also supported in part by Department of Energy Award DE-FG05-92ER40712, DOE EIC Generic R\&D 2022\_02, and Vanderbilt University.
-Finally, the authors thank Beni Zihlmann and University of Virginia members Huong Nguyen and Nilanga Liyanage for their longtime support and involvement with these efforts.
+The work of A.A. was supported by the DOE, Office of Science, Office of Nuclear Physics in the Early Career Program.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program administered by the Oak Ridge Institute for Science and Education for the DOE under contract number DE‐SC0014664.
+Finally, the authors thank Beni Zihlmann from Jefferson Lab and University of Virginia members Huong Nguyen and Nilanga Liyanage for their longtime support and involvement with these efforts.